WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

 Unfortunately, you cannot always walk right next to the river, but take your time and head out to the less crowded places to walk alongside it.
 If you stay a few hours in the town, you will probably not have enough time to do so, but with one day in Mostar, that should be on your itinerary.

 Are you a good swimmer?
 I am not, but in the summer months, it can get boiling in Mostar.
 Taking a dip in the cold water of the Neterva River is probably one of the best things to do.

 However, if you go to the beach area near the bridge, it looks a bit calmer, but the current is very fast.
 Do not underestimate its strength and stay away from swimming in the river if you are not a good swimmer.

 But you surely can dip your feet into the water, which is still refreshing.

-“Don´t Forget“ Stones
+See the “Don´t Forget“ Stone

-Drink a Bosnian Coffee
+Drink Bosnian Coffee

 I was afraid that Bosnian Coffee would knock me out.
 But it did not, and I recommend that you give it a try.
-Since I could not eat much of the local food (not very vegetarian/vegan-friendly cuisine), I decided to have at least something that was local.
+Since I could not eat much of the local food (not very vegetarian/vegan-friendly cuisine), I decided to have something local.
 So, having a Bosnian Coffee it was.
 It is not the same as Turkish coffee, even if it looks like it is.Bosnian coffee is made in a copper pot called a dzezva (which you can also buy in many souvenir shops for when you get back home), followed by a specific ritual.
 I cannot even describe the ritual (I had some help from the waiter), but they are normally helpful in showing you how to prepare the coffee.

 Go on a Walking Tour

-- The tour covers many of the best things to see in Mostar, but you have time afterwards (tour takes about 90 minutes or so) to visit these places on your own.
+- The tour covers many of the best things to see, but you have time afterward (the tour takes about 90 minutes or so) to visit these places on your own.